Transient ischemic attack

 High blood pressure, heart disease, diabetes, high cholesterol, and blood disorders will be treated as needed.
 You will be encouraged to make lifestyle changes to reduce your risk of further symptoms.
 Changes include quitting smoking, exercising more, and eating healthier foods.

-You may receive blood thinners, such as aspirin, heparin, warfarin (Coumadin), or direct acting oral anticoagulants (DOACs) to reduce blood clotting.
+You may receive blood thinners, such as aspirin, heparin, warfarin, or direct acting oral anticoagulants (DOACs) to reduce blood clotting.
 Some people who have blocked neck arteries may need surgery (carotid endarterectomy).
 If you have an irregular heartbeat (atrial fibrillation) or other heart problems, you will be treated to avoid future complications.

 Outlook (Prognosis)